reverietracker/zxtracker2wav/README.md

 zxtracker2wav <input file> <output file>
 ```

-.stc (Soundtracker) and .psg (AY stream) files are supported.
-The output file will be a 44.1kHz stereo .wav file.
+.stc (Soundtracker) and .psg (AY stream) files are supported as input files. .wav and .psg are supported as output files.
+Generated .wav files are 44.1kHz stereo.